NCAR/geocat-viz/INSTALLATION.md

 activated using:

     conda activate geocat

+However, if you would like to add GeoCAT-viz to your existing environment, use:

+    conda install -c ncar geocat-viz

 Please note that the use of the **conda-forge** channel is essential to guarantee compatibility between dependency packages.